Covid-19 update: Find out the latest local case numbers

 University of Auckland associate professor and microbiologist Dr Siouxsie Wiles said she did not know whether New Zealand was in a lull between waves “just yet”.

-“Covid is all around us and whether we’re in a wave or not there are still people getting Covid every day and there are hospitalisations and deaths every week.
+“Covid is all around us and whether we’re in a wave or not there are still people getting Covid every day and there are hospitalisations and deaths every week,” Wiles said.

-“Whether we’re in a wave or a lull between waves I’d still be encouraging wearing masks in indoor spaces, making environments safer for those who are immunocompromised.”
+“Whether you’re in a wave or a lull between waves I’d still be encouraging wearing masks in indoor spaces, making environments safer for those who are immunocompromised.”

 Wiles said there were many variants of the virus in circulation but one in particular, known as XBB.1.5 or Kraken, was emerging as the dominant variant in the United States.